This was a British attack on Kastelorizo in the Italian-held Dodecanese islands group (24/28 February 1941).

 At the beginning of 1941 there was overall British acceptance of the paramount strategic and operational importance of Malta, and on 21 January the British Chiefs-of-Staff Committee ordained that Air Chief Marshal Sir Arthur Longmore, commanding the British air forces in the Mediterranean and Middle East, must make the air defence of Malta his first priority.
 In support of this decision, 40 fighters were to be transported by the fleet carrier Furious to Takoradi in West Africa as soon as possible for onward self-ferry.
 Malta was also to be used as an offensive base, so the island’s Vickers Wellington bombers pressed ahead with their campaign of attacks on Sicily’s airfields and Italian shipping.
 An initial success was scored on 27 January after a Short Sunderland flying boat of No. 228 Squadron reported three merchant vessels off the coast of Tunisia: six Fairey Swordfish torpedo bombers of No. 830 Squadron then attacked them and torpedoed one ship.

-The importance of submarines based at Malta had also been appreciated for some time, and from the beginning of February a force of smaller submarines (Unique, Upholder, Upright, Usk and Utmost) operated in the shallow water off the Tunisian coast in conjunction with a force of larger boats in deeper waters to erode Italy’s ability to supply her forces in North Africa.
+The importance of submarines based at Malta had also been appreciated for some time, and from the beginning of February a force of smaller submarines (Unique, Upholder, Upright, Usk and Utmost) operated in the shallow water off the Tunisian coast in conjunction with a force of larger boats in deeper waters to erode the Italians ability to supply their forces in North Africa.

 The British appreciated that the Germans might soon deploy air forces into Sicily and indeed into Dodecanese islands group, and from the latter could attack Aegean Sea traffic and also possibly strike at the Suez Canal.
 The only sure way of preventing this would be for British forces to capture the Dodecanese islands group before the Germans could implement any such plan.
 The commanders-in-chief in the Mediterranean had always had this task in mind, but now it became more urgent, and in the middle of January they asked the chiefs-of-staff in London for the 'Glen' class of assault ships to be sent out as soon as possible round the Cape of Good Hope in order that they could be used in operations against the Dodecanese islands group.
 Meanwhile, they planned a seaborne assault, with forces already available, against the small island of Kásos just to the east of Crete.
 To agree with this request would have meant cancelling the planned 'Workshop' capture of Pantelleria, but Prime Minister Winston Churchill was adamant that 'Workshop' was more important.